Maroon State School and Maroon War Memorial: History

 Maroon State School, located south of Boonah, near Queensland's border with New South Wales, opened in 1891 as Maroon Provisional School, soon after closer settlement commenced in the district.
 The school was transferred to Department of Public Instruction ownership in 1898 and became Maroon State School in 1909.
 A playshed was added in 1910, and a teacher's residence was constructed in 1937.
 The original teaching building was replaced with a small timber school building in 1938.
 The school buildings are set amongst mature trees, and the district's 1920 war memorial stands at the front (northeast corner) of the school grounds.
 The result is a picturesque view from the road, past the war memorial to the school, with Mount Maroon as the backdrop.
 The school has been in continuous operation since establishment and has been a focus for the local community as a place for important social and cultural activity.

 European occupation of the Maroon district commenced in the 1840s.
 Maroon Station, initially called Melcombe, was taken up by William O'Grady Haly in 1843, and the lease was eventually obtained by Thomas Lodge Murray-Prior, well-known pastoralist and politician, in 1864.
 Some local farming began in 1870, but closer settlement began in earnest from 1887, the year the Fassifern Railway was extended to Dugandan, just south of Boonah.
 Blocks of 160 acre were taken up to the south and east of Maroon Station.
 Local farming included dairying, pig rearing, and crops (including lucerne, maize and cotton), and timber-getting was also a local industry.
 In the locality of Maroon, two shops existed by 1887, a creamery (later a cheese factory until the 1900–1902 drought) was opened in the mid-1890s, and a School of Arts was built in 1903–04.
-A Church of England was dedicated in 1907, and a Methodist church in 1914.
+An Anglican church was dedicated in 1907, and a Methodist church in 1914.
 Early local government was provided by the Goolman Divisional Board, (1879), then the Goolman Shire Council (1903) which became Boonah Shire Council in 1937.